 I tell the complaint resolution person that I find that very hard to believe and say, “Okay, I’ll see you in court.”
 I was going to add, “nice complaint resolution technique,” but then I figured, “Nahhh.”

-My defense would be, "Your honour, I thought I was talking to the machine!"
+My defense would be, "Your honour, I thought I was talking to a machine!"

 Reluctantly, I agree but with the agreement that, “This is it then.
 No more charges will be put through on that card.
 Right?”